-The first icon of the decorated evergreen family, and perhaps America’s most famous Christmas tree, is right at home in midcity Manhattan.
+First on the list is perhaps America’s most famous Christmas tree, right at home in mid city Manhattan.
 Most people know it as the Rockefeller Center Christmas Tree.

 History of the Rockefeller Center Tree

-The tree is a distinctly NYC tradition; every year since 1933, a 60 to 100-foot Norway spruce has been chosen to take center stage in midcity Manhattan.
+The tree is a distinctly NYC tradition.
+Every year since 1933, a 60 to 100-foot Norway Spruce is chosen to take center stage in mid city Manhattan.
 The tree is so massive that it has to be lifted into position by cranes.

-Although the tradition of the Rockefeller Center Christmas tree officially began in 1933, even before then–before there was a Rockefeller Center–construction workers in depression-era NYC erected a much smaller 20′ balsam fir.
-Back then, the tree was much more simple and plain, without the present-day glitz of thousands of LED lights and artsy ornaments.
-It was garlanded by strings of cranberries, paper, and tin cans–a little different than today’s state-of-the-art 100-foot spruce that completes Rockefeller Center during the most wonderful time of the year.
+But before there was a Rockefeller Center, construction workers in depression-era NYC constructed a much smaller 20′ Balsam Fir.
+Strings of cranberries, paper, and tin cans decorated the simple tree.
+It was a far cry from today’s state-of-the-art 100-foot spruce that completes Rockefeller Center during the most wonderful time of the year.

 Rockefeller Center Tree 2012

 This year, the tree–a fortunate survivor of Hurricane Sandy–is illuminated by more than 30,000 lights.
 A one-of-a-kind Swarovski crystal star tops it off with style.
-This year, the tree was set up in mid-November and lighted during the annual public ceremony on November 28th.
+The tree was set up in mid-November and lighted during the annual public ceremony on November 28th.

-A nearby ice-skating rink and all the lights and activities of a Manhattan winter make the square a tempting stop for tourists, especially during the holiday season.
+A nearby ice-skating rink and all the lights and activities of a Manhattan winter make the square a tempting stop for tourists.

 The stature and history of the Rockefeller Center Christmas Tree make it a true icon–a must-see item on any Christmas season bucket list!